gem/oq-engine/doc/underlying-science/secondary-perils.rst

 Furthermore, we introduced modifications by the USGS, capping the peak ground velocity at :math:`PGV = 211 \, \text{cm/s}`, and compound topographic index at :math:`CTI = 19`.
 To exclude high probabilities of landsliding in nearly flat areas due to the combination of other predictor variables, areas with slopes less than :math:`2^\circ` are excluded.
 Zero probability is heuristically assigned if :math:`PGA = 0.02 \, \text{g}`.
-Finally, we addopted the USGS recommendation for modifying the regression coefficient for unconsolidated sediments.
+Finally, we adopted the USGS recommendation for modifying the regression coefficient for unconsolidated sediments.
 The new proposed value is set to :math:`-1.36`.